infinimesh/infinimesh/docs/docs/REST/REST-Namespace.md

 Sample Request Body:

-Below is an example of an update JSON request which will update the namesapce with ID 0x000.
+Below is an example of an update JSON request which will update the namespace with ID 0x000.
 The fields it will update are Name and Markfordeletion.
 ```
 {
   "id": "0x000",